Compare affordable car loans in Stuttgart online

 FAQ

-What documents do I need to apply for a car loan?
+What documents do I need for a car loan application?

-You will typically need the last three payslips, your bank statements from the past three months, a copy of your employment contract, your ID card or passport with registration certificate, and ideally already the purchase contract or an offer for the vehicle.
+As a rule, you will need your last three payslips, your bank statements for the last three months, a copy of your employment contract, your identity card or passport with proof of registration, and ideally the purchase agreement or a quote for the vehicle.

-What is the difference between a dealer credit and a bank credit?
+What is the difference between dealer finance and a bank loan?

 A bank loan gives you financial independence.
-You can act as a cash buyer with the seller and often negotiate a discount of up to ten percent.
-Dealer loans are convenient but often more expensive and less flexible when it comes to special repayments or payment breaks.
+You can present yourself to the dealer as a cash buyer and often negotiate a discount of up to ten per cent.
+Dealer finance is convenient, but often more expensive and less flexible when it comes to early repayments or payment holidays.

-How long does it take to disburse a car loan?
+How long does it take for a car loan to be disbursed?

-Once all the documents have been submitted and reviewed, online banks often take only 24 to 48 hours to process the payment.
+Once all documents have been submitted and checked, the payout from online banks often takes just 24 to 48 hours.
 The process includes identity verification (video identification) and digital contract signing.

-Do I keep the vehicle registration document with a car loan?
+Do I keep the vehicle registration document when taking out a car loan?

 That varies.
-For many earmarked car loans, the bank retains the vehicle registration document Part II (logbook) as security.
+With many purpose-bound car loans, the bank retains the vehicle registration certificate part II (vehicle title) as security.
 A few providers waive this, giving you more flexibility.

-Can I pay off a car loan early in full?
+Can I pay off a car loan in full early?

-Yes, an early repayment is always legally possible.
-However, the bank may demand an early repayment penalty for this, which is limited to one percent of the remaining debt (or 0.5 percent for a remaining term of less than one year).
+Yes, early repayment is always legally possible.
+However, the bank may charge a prepayment compensation fee.
+This is capped at one per cent of the remaining debt (or 0.5 per cent if the remaining term is less than one year).

 Contact your bank immediately.
-Many providers offer the option of a payment break for one to three months if this has been contractually agreed.
-Do not ignore the problem, as this could result in expensive reminder fees and a negative SCHUFA entry.
+Many providers offer the option of a payment holiday for one to three months if this has been contractually agreed.
+Do not ignore the problem, as otherwise expensive reminder fees and a negative SCHUFA entry may result.

 Subscribe to our newsletter